Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/MOB.md

 Functions to manipulate interactive objects like destroying MOBs, setting lockpick combination and such.

 ## Mob_Destroy
-Marks oCMOB as destroyed, changes the visual to visualDestroyed if present.
+Marks oCMOB as destroyed, changes the visual to visualDestroyed (if present).

 ```dae
 func void Mob_Destroy( var instance object ) {};